<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 “My basic principle for sorting papers is to throw them all away…After all, they will never inspire joy, no matter how carefully you keep them.”

-She does relent some and recommend keeping the following papers while decluttering:
+She does relent some and recommends keeping the following papers while decluttering:

 • Papers currently in use